 As these files are necessary for finalizing your script, please upload all screen captured video files to your project page as soon as possible.

+We have uploaded the necessary screen captured video files to our project page.

 3. Filming location: Will the filming need to take place in multiple locations?
+Yes

 If Yes, how far apart are the locations?
+The filming will take place in three laboratories that are next to each other.

 To ensure that your script can be filmed in one day, the protocol sections are cumulatively restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)